Cowboy Culture in San Antonio

 San Antonio is the birthplace of the American cowboy.
 Yes, you read that right.
 Rope steering, bull riding, and busting broncos date back to the city’s earliest days with vaqueros on the Mission ranches.

-In the past, when Texas was ruled by Spain, vaqueros (cowboys) filled Mission ranches to rope and round up cattle.
+In the past, when Spain ruled Texas, vaqueros (cowboys) filled Mission ranches to rope and round up cattle.
 Today, this vital culture still thrives throughout the dude ranches and old-time dance halls that dot the Texas Hill Country, providing plenty of opportunities for visitors to immerse themselves in a truly authentic Western experience.

-If you are not able to make it in February, have no fear.
-Tejas Rodeo Company hosts rodeos weekly from March through November, and entertains with Texas Country concerts, too.
+Tejas Rodeo Company hosts rodeos weekly from March through November and entertains with Texas Country concerts, too.

 Briscoe Western Art Museum